 Both have their place and both serve an important need at different price points.

-While both require an up-front training investment of $2,000, and both offer sales and marketing automation, they go about it in dramatically different fashions.
+While both Keap and HubSpot offer inbound sales and marketing automation, they go about it in dramatically different ways.

 HubSpot charges a healthy sum for convenience,

 good great analytics, elegant tools for creating your content such as emails, lead magnets, and landing pages, and great 24/7 phonesupport.